ErykMikolajek/infercuda/README.md

 # infercuda
-Minimal neural network inference engine written in pure C with CUDA acceleration.
+Minimal neural network inference engine written in C++ with CUDA acceleration.
 Supports basic feedforward nets with relu/sigmoid and dense layers.
 Designed for learning and experimentation with gpu computation

 ### Project structure
 ```